 Unbelievable.

-All the Democratic donors, people like Andrew Weisman and his track record going back to Anderson Accounting and Enron and four Merrill executives being overturned 9-0 in the Supreme Court, people spending a year in jail that's overturned by the Fifth Circuit Court of Appeals, tens of thousands of jobs lost.
+All the Democratic donors, people like Andrew Weissman and his track record going back to Anderson Accounting and Enron and four Merrill executives being overturned 9-0 in the Supreme Court, people spending a year in jail that's overturned by the Fifth Circuit Court of Appeals, tens of thousands of jobs lost.

-You have a problem with some of these people.
+You have a problem with some of these people?

-Yeah, I I do.
+Yeah, I do.

-I think it it uh certainly looks bad.
+I think it certainly looks bad.

-And you you could also have mentioned uh Wiseman sending this kind of cheerleading note to Sally Yates when she uh refused to enforce the president's executive order, which which got her fired quickly, and Weissman was uh was a big fan of that.
+And you could also have mentioned Weissman sending this kind of cheerleading note to Sally Yates when she refused to enforce the president's executive order, which got her fired quickly.

-Uh it just seems like it would be obviously better to hire uh apolitical uh prosecutors for this.
+I think it would be better, it just seems like it would be obviously better to hire apolitical prosecutors for this.

-And James Comey is going to be, if there is to if there is to be a case of obstruction of justice against the president.
+And James Comey is going to be, if there is to be a case of obstruction of justice against the president, the firing of James Comey is going to be the centerpiece of that case.

 The key witness, the star witness will be James Comey, who will be a good buddy of the prosecutor.

-So you know, it's just it's not the great situation.
+So, you know, it's just, it's not the great situation.

-All right, Byron York, thank you for being with us, 800-941 Sean.
+Byron York, thank you for being with us.

-All right, 25 till the top of the hour, 800-941 Sean, if you want to be a part of the program.
+All right, 25 till the top of the hour, 800-941, Sean, if you want to be a part of the program.

-Uh, a lot has been made about past presidents and their faith.
+A lot has been made about past presidents and their faith.

-It's really well done and and fascinating and interesting, and it's called The Faith of Donald J. Trump.
+And it's called The Faith of Donald J. Trump.

 In their selfless deeds, they reveal the beauty and goodness of the human soul.